 - Books about Jewish women or related topics

 - Poetry reading and even writing

 - Havdallah, it history and meaning

-We’ve also had two women’s Seders and a Tu b’Shevat Seder.
+We’ve also had two Passover Women’s Seders and a Tu b’Shevat Seder.
 Typically during the summer, we choose not to meet but instead read a book, which we discuss at our first fall meeting.
 Even if the book hasn’t been read, however, we’re still welcome to come and participate in the discussion.

 At the end of the meeting, we gather in a circle and sing “Hinei Mah Tov,” changing “shevat achim” to “shevat nashim” to reflect that we are a community of women gathered together.
 We currently meet on Sunday afternoons at 2 pm.
 For more information on RoshChodesh please contact Sheila Urman at firstname.lastname@example.org or join us by becoming a member of our google group here: https://groups.google.com/forum/?hl=en#!forum/oseh-rc